filecoin-project/specs/src/systems/filecoin_blockchain/struct/block_producer/_index.md

     - That ElectionProof is invalid
     - M has not heard about other blocks on the network.
 - New Round:
-    - M produces a ticket at H + 1 using the ticket produced at H last round.
+    - Epoch/Height is incremented to H + 1.
-    - M draws a ticket from height H+1-K to generate an ElectionProof
+    - M generates a new ElectionProof with this new epoch number.
     - That ElectionProof is valid
-    - M generates a block B1
+    - M generates a block B1 using the new ElectionProof and the ticket drawn last round.
     - M has received blocks B2, B3 from the network with the same parents and same height.
     - M forms a tipset {B1, B2, B3}
-- Finding the new min ticket/extending the ticket chain:
-    - M compares the final tickets in {B1,B2,B3} (each has two tickets in their `Tickets` array).
-B2 has the smallest final ticket.
-B2 should be used to extend the ticket chain, conceptually.
-- New Round:
-    - M produces a new ticket at H + 2 using B2's final ticket (the min final ticket in {B1, B2, B3})
-    - M draws a ticket from H+2-K to generate an ElectionProof
-    - That ElectionProof is invalid
-    - M has received B4 from the network, mined atop {B1,B2,B3}
-- New Round with M mining atop B4

-Anytime a miner receives new blocks, it should evaluate which is the heaviest Tipset it knows about and mine atop it.
+Anytime a miner receives new blocks, it should evaluate what is the heaviest Tipset it knows about and mine atop it.

 ## Block Creation